wp-plugins/jonradio-reveal-network-activated-plugins/readme.txt

 * Fix "You do not have sufficient permissions to manage plugins for this site." when trying to login

 == Upgrade Notice ==

+= 2.0.1 =
+Fix Errors on Settings page when upgrading from Version 1.2 to 2.0

 = 2.0 =
 Display Must-Use plugins and Drop-ins.